Please differentiate between the following 2 issues:

 And this "Worship and Praise Syndrome" extends beyond humans:

-• But it doesn't stop with angels; all creatures, from animals and insects to celestial bodies like the moon, sun, and stars, as well as mountains and every particle in the universe, worship and praise Allah incessantly.
+• But it doesn't stop with angels.
+According to Islam, all creatures, from animals and insects to celestial bodies like the moon, sun, and stars, as well as mountains and each and every particle in the universe is worshipping and praising Allah incessantly.
 Yet, this devotion will not benefit them, as none of these entities will enter paradise and have 72 houris.

-• Doesn't Allah's insistence on being worshipped suggest narcissism, indicating a self-centered motive for creating humankind and the universe to praise him?
+Doesn't Allah's insistence on being worshipped and praised 24 hours suggest narcissism, indicating a self-centered motive for creating humankind and the universe to praise him?

 If Allah is Eternal, Why Did He Create the Universe Only 13.8 Billion Years Ago?